LeelaChessZero/lczero-training/README.md

 The training pipeline resides in `tf`, this requires tensorflow running on linux (Ubuntu 16.04 in this case).
 (It can be made to work on windows too, but it takes more effort.)

+## Installation

+Install the requirements under `tf/requirements.txt`.
+And call `./init.sh` to compile the protobuf files.

 ## Data preparation

 In order to start a training session you first need to download trainingdata from http://lczero.org/training_data.
 This data is packed in tar.gz balls each containing 10'000 games or chunks as we call them.
 Preparing data requires the following steps: